chenxiaolong/BCP/README.md

 ### Contributing

-This project is just a simple tech demo, so I don't plan to making any changes or accepting contributions from others.
-If telephony output interests you, please consider adding the feature to your own apps instead!
+Unlike [BCR](https://github.com/chenxiaolong/BCR), this project is meant as just a fun little project to demonstrate how to play audio to the telephony output device.
+I do not plan on doing any updates and am unlikely to accept contributions beyond small things, like translations.
+Please consider coming up with other interesting use cases and adding a similar feature to your own apps instead!

 ### License